UK police explore new line of investigation over missing McCann

 “The timeline we have now established has given new significance to sightings and movements of people.”

-Police said they wanted to identify one man in particular who had been seen by two witnesses in the resort area around the time of McCann’s disappearance.

-“Whilst this man may or may not be the key to unlocking this investigation, tracing and speaking to him is of vital importance to us,” Detective Chief Inspector Andy Redwood said.

-Working with the BBC’s Crimewatch program, police said they had put together the most detailed reconstruction of the day McCann disappeared.
+Working with the BBC’s Crimewatch programme, police said they had put together the most detailed reconstruction of the day McCann disappeared.

 It is to be broadcast in Britain on Monday before similar appeals are launched in the Netherlands and Germany, they said.

-“Our work to date has significantly changed the timeline and the accepted version of events,” said Redwood, without giving further details.
+“Our work to date has significantly changed the timeline and the accepted version of events,” Detective Chief Inspector Andy Redwood said, without giving further details.

-British police began their own inquiry into the disappearance in July, saying they believed McCann might still be alive.
+British police began their own inquiry into the disappearance in July, saying they believe that McCann might still be alive.
+(Reporting By Andrew Osborn; Editing by David Goodman)